 I’ll just lean my little trumpet up against this chair and crack on with the recipe now shall I?

-- 6 free from hot cross buns cut into 3 layers and buttered
+- 6 gluten free hot cross buns cut into 3 layers and buttered

 - 1/4 tsp cinnamon

 - 1/4 tsp nutmeg